wellthlab/xb-app-ionic/README.md

 ### iOS

-`ionic cap open android` To open the xCode project
+`ionic cap open ios` To open the xCode project

 `ionic cap run ios -l --external` To run the project on a server in xcode